A paperfolding paradise

 Whitstable, in Kent.
 In 1988 I moved to Kendal in the

-English Lake District and still live close by with my
+English Lake District and now live in a small village

 I love reading, folding paper and partner dancing, especially salsa and tango.
 When I was younger I was an ardent fellwalker, caver and explorer of abandoned mineral mines but I now usually confine myself to low level walks with just the occasional foray to the tops.
 I also occasionally draw cartoons and write poetry.

-I first became a published author in 1997 when Tarquin publications accepted my proposal for a book of folded paper polyhedra, which was published under the title of Mathematical Origami.
+I first became a published author in 1997 when Tarquin publications accepted my proposal for a book of folded paper polyhedra, which was released under the title of Mathematical Origami.
 Since then I have been fortunate to be offered contracts to write a number of other books about paperfolding topics.
-I have also set up my own imprint, Water Trade, to allow me to write and publish rather more esoteric works.
+I have also set up my own imprint, Water Trade, to allow me to write and publish books of my own.

-My main retirement project is to draw instructions for some of the large number of origami designs I have created over the last 30 years.
-These will be made available on this site as they are completed.
+One of my retirement projects is to try to draw instructions for the large number of origami designs I have created over the last 30 years.
+These will be made available on this site as and when they are completed.